Dichography: Two-frame Ultrafast Imaging from a Single Diffraction Pattern

-In a second experimental case, pairs of silver nanoparticles are simultaneously present in the focus when single light pulses delivered by the SwissFEL reach the interaction region.
-When the two samples have enough spatial separation, the interference of their scattered fields is not resolved by the detector.
-In this case, the properties of the imaging problem, i.e.\ the mathematical connection between the sample and the acquired data, become analogous to the \emph{two-color} situation.
-Therefore, \emph{Dichography} can be employed to restore the images of the two particles, demonstrating its flexibility and performance under different conditions.
+For benchmarking the \emph{Dichography} method, a further experimental case is also presented.
+Here, pairs of silver nanoparticles are simultaneously present in the focus when single light pulses delivered by the SwissFEL reach the interaction region.
+When the two samples are sufficiently separated in space, the interference of their scattered fields is not resolved by the detector.
+The properties of the imaging problem, i.e., the mathematical connection between the sample and the measured diffraction, are analogous to the \emph{two-color} situation, i.e., an incoherent superposition of two diffraction patterns.
+Therefore, \emph{Dichography} can be employed to restore the images of the two particles.
+While the analysis of these \emph{double-hit} patterns is of limited scope regarding the physical implications, it serves as a crucial testbed, allowing us to show and investigate the performance of the method on experimental data for optimal diffraction conditions, not affected by the limited pulse energies of XFELs in \emph{two-color} operation mode, and for diverse structural properties of the samples.

-The imaging quality achieved by \emph{Dichography} is strictly connected to the present understanding of the underlying mathematical and numerical challenges, as well as to the current performance of XFELs.
-With this work, we aim at stimulating and encouraging research efforts in both directions.
+The imaging quality and resolution achieved by \emph{Dichography} is strictly connected to the present understanding of the underlying mathematical and numerical challenges, as well as to the current performance of XFELs.
+With this work, we also aim at stimulating and encouraging research efforts in both directions.
 In this regard, the possible applications of \emph{Dichography} with the currently available experimental possibilities are discussed, along with concepts that could be viable in the near future.

 The demonstration of \emph{Dichography}, and its possible improvements and extensions to closely related imaging challenges, unlock novel and exciting possibilities for the study of ultrafast structural dynamics resolved in both time and space.